Bloopez/SecretSignal/README.md

 # DNS over HTTPS backdoor

-This program grabs the DNS TXT record from a specified domain to obtain and execute any command given.
+This program grabs the DNS TXT record from a specified domain and executes the content via powershell.

 ## Features
 AES Encryption - Command(payload) is encrypted in AES for delivery to the DNS TXT record

-SSL Encryption - Retrieval of payload is through HTTPS protocol
+SSL Encryption - Retrieval of payload is through the HTTPS protocol

-Execute recieved command via powershell

 ### Files & Functions